Public Integrity Section: Role

 The Public Integrity Section holds exclusive jurisdiction over prosecution of alleged criminal misconduct by federal judges, monitors the investigation and prosecution of election and conflict of interest crimes.
 It consolidates into one unit the U.S. Department of Justice's oversight responsibilities for prosecuting criminal abuses of the public trust by elected and appointed government officials.
 In addition to prosecuting cases, PIN also advises and assists prosecutors and agents in the field in handling public corruption cases.

-PIN has about 30 prosecutors who "travel the country to help local United States attorney’s offices develop complex and often politically contentious corruption cases".
+PIN has about 30 prosecutors who "travel the country to help local United States attorney's offices develop complex and often politically contentious corruption cases".

 Administrative history

 The Public Integrity Section was created in March 1976 in the wake of the Watergate scandal.
-Since 1978, has supervised administration of the Independent Counsel provisions of the Ethics in Government Act of 1978, which requires the Attorney General to report to the United States Congress annually on the operations and activities of the Public Integrity Section.
+Since 1978, it has supervised administration of the Independent Counsel provisions of the Ethics in Government Act of 1978, which requires the Attorney General to report to the United States Congress annually on the operations and activities of the Public Integrity Section.
 Annual reports to Congress since 1978 are available on the PIN's website.
 PIN's Election Crimes Branch was created in 1980 and supervises the U.S. Department of Justice's nationwide response to voter fraud, campaign financing offenses, and other election crimes.